The Best Trees and Shrubs for Ontario Pollinators

 AMERICAN PLUM (Prunus americana)

-MAY – Very fragrant.
-Abundant pollen and nectar.
+MAY – JUNE – The Cherry family have abundant pollen and nectar.

 CHERRY (Prunus serotina, pensylvania, virginiana)